kb-dk/KB-Primo-VE/README.md

     ./node_modules/protractor/bin/protractor ./test/e2e/conf.js
 ## KB-Primo-VE functionalities
-1. **Announcement service**: Displays a message on the top of the screen if there is text (other than &nbsp;) in the nui.message.announcement code table. and hiding it using cookie:
+**Announcement service**: Displays a message on the top of the screen, every time there is a new text (other than ``` &nbsp; ```) in the nui.message.announcement code table, if it hasn't already been dismissed by user.
+If you are only interested in this functionality, use the following repository:  https://github.com/Det-Kongelige-Bibliotek/KB-Primo-VE-Announcement
-    * Related files:
-        * js:
-            1. announcement.service.js
-            1. prmTopbarAfter.component.js
-        * html:
-            1. announcement.html
-        * css:
-            1. kbdk-design.css
-            1. _announcement.scss
-        * lables:
-            1. nui.message.announcement
-            1. nui.message.dismiss

     *
 ## License